A Method for Evaluating Deep Generative Models of Images via Assessing the Reproduction of High-order Spatial Context: Results

-Although most letters appear well-formed, errors occasionally were observed as seen in Fig.~\ref{fig8}.
-A sample realization and its corresponding uncertainty map are shown in Fig.~\ref{fig8}.

-As described in the Methods, error here is the pixel-wise difference from the known letter templates.
-Typically, the error rates were: 1 in 6400 letters for ProGAN and 1 in 128 letters for StyleGAN2 respectively, indicating that almost all letters in a realization were visually recognizable.
-It is also noted that the post-hoc classifier assigns an identity to all letters but only visually recognizable letters are retained (see Methods).
-Thus, in all subsequent analysis, a slightly malformed but clearly recognizable letter is considered no different than a perfectly formed letter.
-This abates the effect of minor feature shape variance from further analysis.
-Although the GAN-generated ensembles show high visual similarity with the training ensembles, the high-order rules of feature prevalence were explicitly tested as described below.
+Although most letters were well-formed in the GEN ensembles, errors occasionally were observed as seen in Fig.~\ref{artifacts}.
+Error rates of letter formation via post-hoc processing were: 1 in 6250 letters for PG and 1 in 73 letters for SG respectively, indicating that almost all letters in a realization were recognizable.
+Although relatively few letters were unrecognizable, only images where all letters were recognizable, 99\% and 59\% of the ensemble for PG and SG respectively, were considered for further analysis.
+A sample of 10000 such well-formed realizations was explicitly tested for high-order rules of feature prevalence.

-The observed frequency of letters was compared to the prescribed frequencies given in Sec.
-2.2.4 via the $\chi^2$ goodness-of-fit test.
-Only 351 ProGAN and 228 StyleGAN2 realizations were found to be outside the 95\% critical value of the chi-squared test.
+The observed frequency of letters was compared to the prescribed set $\mathbb{B}$ via the $\chi^2$ goodness-of-fit test.
+Only 119 PG and 72 SG realizations were found to be outside the 95\% critical value of the chi-squared test.
 However, this means only that the letters appear to have been drawn from the prescribed distribution, not that a realization is correct.
-In fact, we observed that only 2 ProGAN realizations and 6 StyleGAN2 realizations had the exactly correct letter frequency; recall, this frequency is identical in \emph{every} training image.
+In fact, on testing per-image letter prevalences (Eq.\ref{alphabet_main}), we observed that only 18 PG realizations and 6 SG realizations exactly matched $\mathbb{B}$; recall, this frequency is identical in \emph{every} training image.
 Thus, only by rare chance was any realization correct in high order.
-In a clinical context, if natural variation exists in the prevalence of an anatomical feature, most realizations would be acceptable.
-However, if the anatomical feature prevalence is exact, e.g., the number of bones in a joint, it is possible that essentially none of the realizations from a GAN-generated ensemble might be acceptable.
+Incidentally, we observed that these were not memorized realizations.
+In a certain domain, if natural variation exists in the prevalence of a feature, most realizations would be acceptable.
+However, if the feature prevalence is the context required for a downstream task, then essentially none of the realizations from these GEN ensembles are acceptable.
+Next, the prescribed ordered pair-prevalences (Eqs.8 and 9) were tested.
+The fixed ordered pairs X-Y, Z-K, Z-V and Z-W were expected to occur at frequencies of precisely 8, 2, 1 and 1 respectively, but were observed to occur at a wide range of frequencies (see Fig. \ref{alphabet_boxplots}) for both networks.
+The single letters V, W and K which \underline{never} occur without the partner in the training data, occurred without the other member of the pair up to 100\% of time, similarly the letter Y occurred separately about 37\% of time for PG.
+This rate of separate occurrence of letters in letter-pairs is approximately doubled or tripled for SG.
+Hence, pairs of image features that may be expected to have known, relative locations and prevalence might not appear in a GEN ensemble.
+Thus, ``visually good'' GEN images might have diminished domain-specific value due to an unrealistic representation.